qaaph-zyld/AstroGuide-Pro/CONTINUATION_PROMPT.md

 5. Document new features and API changes

 ## Current Focus Areas
-- Resolving the blank page rendering issue
-- Fixing TypeScript compatibility problems
+- Testing the application with the new startup scripts and navigation components
 - Implementing core astrological calculation functionality
 - Enhancing the user interface with responsive design
 - Setting up proper authentication flows
+- Adding comprehensive testing for critical components

 This prompt provides a comprehensive overview of the AstroGuide Pro project's current status, structure, issues, and next steps to continue development on another computer.